ramun3/ramun3/README.md

   w2i bcz im sometimes mostly afk! either playing OM, doing hw, showering, or sleeping! and i wouldent be able to see your text if its not in whisper.

    im a clingy type of person, i would mostly be with my friends or i would go to random people and cuddle + hide with them. sorry if im bothering!

+   .mko_ | <-- discord!

+   sign my ata ! :D

   (basic DNI)
    - pedophiles